the-events-calendar/the-events-calendar/readme.txt

 = [5.12.2] 2021-12-20 =

-* Fix - Remove trialing comma that can cause fatals on older versions of PHP.
+* Fix - Remove trailing comma that can cause fatals on older versions of PHP.
 [FBAR-252]
 * Fix - Prevent infinite loops in the block editor when including the links block.
 [TEC-4190]
 * Fix - Initial steps to make The Events Calendar compatible with PHP 8.1